The nude and the Naked

 How white right-wingers got hold of “woke” and turned the word into something derogatory is something that I will never understand.
 In case you hadn’t noticed, Neuerotica is woke.
 It’s not that we don’t discriminate against LGBTQ+ individuals; we welcome them and believe they add much to the significance, seditiousness, and seductiveness of Neuerotica.

-Then there’s socialism.
-I don’t recommend learning about socialism or communism from Neuerotica.
+I don’t recommend learning about socialism or communism from anything published in Neuerotica.
 If you’re an American and you’re going to be critical about something, you should know something about it, in which case, I recommend reading a book.
 You may also want to read up on capitalism, since it’s the economic system under which you live.
 Americans tend to be horribly misinformed about politics.
+Neuerotica’s socialist editorial content and symbolism was inspired by the generation (and young musicians) responsible for me embracing the ideology after a long absence of any interest.
+I had no intention of including it here, but it seemed to be a good fit after I had given it some consideration.

 Editorials are opinions and observations about a particular person(s) and other topics, but don’t typically require citations to verify the information being presented.
 Given the current political climate, however, I may begin including citations in our editorial section.
 The last thing I want is for people to think that we’re sharing “fake news”.
 However, by the time everyone reads this, I’ll have published a satirical fake news “newspaper”.
 I began working on it last year, and it will be a part of the site.
 I think it’s pretty funny, so I hope you’ll check it out.